JohnnyHong0116/Handwriting-Recognition-Project/README.md

 ## Datasets Used

 - **Custom Letter Dataset**: A custom dataset created for recognizing English letters (A-Z).
 Each letter is stored in a separate folder within the dataset.
+- **Custom Digit Dataset**: A custom dataset created for recognizing digits (0-9).
+Each letter is stored in a separate folder within the dataset.
 - **CROHME Math Symbols Dataset**: A dataset used for training the model to recognize mathematical symbols.
-This dataset can be accessed from [CROHME](http://www.isical.ac.in/~crohme/).
+This dataset can be accessed from [CROHME(Kaggle source)](https://www.kaggle.com/datasets/xainano/handwrittenmathsymbols).

   **Note**: This project utilizes these datasets for educational and research purposes.
 The datasets are not included in this repository due to licensing restrictions.
 Please refer to the official sources to obtain them.